Title

 (.9) Any other requirement adopted by the Department by regulation pursuant to this Section.

-(2) License Expiration, Renewal, and Revocation.
+(2) Permit Expiration, Renewal, and Revocation.

-(.2) Applicants for renewal shall meet the requirements for an intoxicating substance retailer license set forth under subsection (1).
+(.2) Applicants for renewal shall meet the requirements for an intoxicating substance retailer license permit set forth under subsection (1).

-(c) Revocation of License.
+(c) Revocation of Permit.

 (.c) Failure to maintain a valid medical marijuana permit from the Pennsylvania Bureau of Medical Marijuana, if required;